PIR VS Microwave, How to Choose a Right Sensor

 What are Microwave sensors?

-When there are absence in sensor detective range, microwave signals are reflected back to sensor, which is triggered and turn on the luminaire.
+When there are absence in the sensor detective range, microwave signals are reflected back to the sensor, which is triggered and turns on the luminaire.

-When the absence disappear in the sensor detective range, the sensor return to normal and turn off luminaire.
+When the absence disappears in the sensor detective range, the sensor returns to normal and turns off the luminaire.

-PIR sensors are sensitive with heat, they need to detect the temperature difference between heat source and environment, so PIR sensors are not suitable for areas or places where are hot, such as oven area in food processing factory, metal processing area.
-While, microwave motion sensor will not be affected by temperature.
+PIR sensors are sensitive to heat, they need to detect the temperature difference between the heat source and the environment, so PIR sensors are not suitable for areas or places that are hot, such as oven areas in food processing factories, and metal processing areas.
+While microwave motion sensors will not be affected by temperature.

-PIR sensors are triggered by heat, so the suitable location is where the target can be detected, such as corridors, entries, walkway, etc. However, microwave sensors no need the sight of movement, therefore it will be good for large room, such as factory, warehouse with a lot of obstacles.
+PIR sensors are triggered by heat, so the suitable location is where the target can be detected, such as corridors, entries, walkways, etc. However, microwave sensors do not need the sight of movement, therefore it will be good for large rooms, such as factories, and warehouses with a lot of obstacles.

 Important things for microwave sensors,

-• Over sensitive: be careful with metal devices, such as large machines, metal roofs, shelves, etc. Sometimes, microwave signals would be reflected by these metal surface, so sensors become over sensitive, which make luminaires glimming.
+• Over sensitive: be careful with metal devices, such as large machines, metal roofs, shelves, etc. Sometimes, microwave signals would be reflected by these metal surfaces, so sensors become over-sensitive, which makes luminaires glimming.

-• Under sensitive: some microwave signals could not go through glass and wall, so these obstacles will make sensor under sensitive.
+• Under sensitive: some microwave signals cannot go through glass and walls, so these obstacles will make the sensor under sensitive.

-• Others: microwave sensors may be affected by blowing leaves or waving branches, these should be considered when using them in outdoor.
+• Others: microwave sensors may be affected by blowing leaves or waving branches, these should be considered when using them outdoors.

-Consult with AGC firstly before you choose a sensor, we will give some professional suggestions to avoid your future trouble after mounting.
+Consult with AGC first before you choose a sensor, we will give some professional suggestions to avoid your future trouble after mounting.

 Author